illinoistech-itm/jhajek/itmd-521/labs/week-07/Readme.md

 Create a sub-folder named: `week-07` under the `itmd-521` folder.
 Place all deliverables there.
 Submit to Blackboard the URL to the folder in your GitHub repo.
 I will clone your code and run it to test the functionality.
 I don't need the datasets as I will have them already.

-Due at the **Start of class** February 23rd 8:30 am
-- Make sure to commit and push code to GitHub continually.
-Assignments that have the entire code submitted with none or little commit history will not be accepted.
-Commit and push often.
-- Don't share the answers with others.
-Your work is individual.

 Submit to Blackboard the URL to the folder in your GitHub repo.
 I will clone your code and run it to test the functionality.
 I don't need the datasets as I will have them configured in the example-data directory -- path is important.